 Who to see: King Carl Gustav of Sweden.

-6. SUN VALLEY, Idaho
+6. Sun Valley, Idaho

 Sun Valley was America’s first luxury, purpose-built winter resort.
 It is a seasonal home to the rich and famous who flock to the luxury lodges at the foot of the slopes.
-Along the walls of the Sun Valley Lodge you’ll find photos of Clint Eastwood, Gary Cooper, Ernest Hemingway and a smattering of Kennedies.
+Along the walls of the Sun Valley Lodge you’ll find photos of Clint Eastwood, Gary Cooper, Ernest Hemingway and a smattering of Kennedys.
 Until recently, Bruce Willis owned a mountain here – Soldier Mountain ski area just west of Hailey.

 Who to see: Arnold Schwarzenegger, Bruce Willis